Chapter 6: No Story Left Behind

 Step Six: Take Five (Breathe Deep and Slow).

-I also move my body for a few minutes—whatever feels good.
-A walk, a few pushups, playing ball with my pup, or just sitting in the sun.
+I also move my body for a few minutes.
+Whatever feels good: a walk, a few pushups, playing ball with my pup, or just sitting in the sun.

-And if the discomfort feels too strong at any point, stop for the day.
+If the discomfort feels too strong at any point, stop for the day.
 Check in with whoever’s got your back.

 Step Seven: Repeat until complete.